You know, that time the kids and I appeared in the Washington Post Sunday Magazine.

 But really it isn’t funny.
-Not any more.
-Let me explain.
+Not in today’s political climate.

-In one deadly episode, Jackson challenged Charles Dickinson, a noted marksman, to a duel for speaking Rachel’s name in a tavern.
-In preparation, the future president selected an oversized cape to wear to the dueling grounds.
-Jackson intended to disguise the precise location of his heart, knowing Dickinson would take deadly aim on his upper left chest.
-And the ploy worked.
-Though Jackson did take a slug in his left shoulder, he remained on his feet, successfully shooting and killing his adversary.
+In one deadly episode, Jackson challenged a man named Charles Dickinson, a celebrated marksman.
+Dickinson apparently uttered Rachel’s name in a tavern, a deliberate provocation.
+The future president donned an oversized cape for the dueling grounds to disguise the location of his heart.
+He knew that Dickinson would take deadly aim on his upper left chest, and needed to conceal the target.
+The ploy worked.
+Jackson did indeed take a slug in his left shoulder, but remained long enough on his feet to shoot and kill his adversary.

-In another instance, Jackson determined that Kentucky Senator, Henry Clay, was his greatest enemy.
-A Cincinnati newspaper had published the old account of Rachel’s adulterous past, during the hotly contested election of 1828.
-As it happened, the Ohio newspaper editor who published the story was a good friend of Clay’s.
-Making matters worse, Rachel read the story of her checkered past—the shock apparently killing the woman who should have been First Lady.
-For the rest of his days, Jackson opposed Clay at every legislative turn, coolly remarking later that one of his regrets was not shooting Senator Clay.
+During the hotly contested election of 1828 a Cincinnati newspaper resurrected and published the old scandal of Rachel’s bigamy.
+As it happened, the newspaper editor was a friend of Senator Clay’s.
+Worse, Rachel read the article about her infamy—the resulting shock apparently killing her.
+For the rest of his life Jackson blocked Clay at every political turn, coolly remarking later that one of his regrets was not shooting the Senator.

-So the joke regarding the Cuban Missile Crisis of 1963 resonated with my high school juniors.
-JFK’s skillful handling of that perilous moment would certainly have turned out far differently in the hands of hotheaded, autocratic, Andrew Jackson.
+So the joke regarding the Cuban Missile Crisis of 1962 resonated with my high school juniors.
+JFK’s skillful restraint in that perilous moment would certainly have resolved differently in the hands of the hotheaded, autocratic, Andrew Jackson.

-This writer believes that in a reversal of chronology, Jackson may have launched those nuclear warheads in 1963.
-His behavior from an earlier time leaves little doubt.
-The pertinent question this morality tale raises is this; what could this petulant president, with little impulse control do in the turmoil of a similar crisis?
+The pertinent question this tale raises is this; what could this petulant president, with little impulse control do in the turmoil of a similar crisis?